Designations Congruent with Things: Chapter 23

 “Knowing how to be not sad isn’t the same as knowing how to be happy,” Mako says.

-“Well,” Newt says, his head coming up, his gaze snapping to the Wall as though vision could be magnetized.
-“That’s true enough, I suppose.”
+“Well,” Newt’s head comes up, his gaze snapping to the Wall as though vision can be magnetized, “that’s true enough, I suppose.”

-For a moment they say nothing, as Newt stares at the Wall and Mako looks at something he will never see.
+For a moment they say nothing, as Newt stares at the Wall and Mako looks at something he’ll never see.

 “The important thing is that we never tell the end of this story to Hermann,” Newt says.
-“Ever, Mako.
-Ever.
+“Never, Mako.
 Not ever.”

 “He liked you,” Mako says.
 “The Marshal.”